Toomre stability of disk galaxies in quasi-linear MOND

 The bulge would provide an additional source of stability in the regions outside it by enhancing the RC\footnote{and thus $\Omega_r$} but not the disk surface density.
-In this sense, a bulge would have a somewhat similar effect to a DM halo, though an important difference is that bulges are often directly observed while DM halos remain speculative \citep{Liu_2017}.
+In this sense, a bulge would have a somewhat similar effect to a DM halo, though an important difference is that bulges are often directly observed while DM halos remain speculative.

-Our analytic results provide a stability criterion but shed no light on how exactly instability would develop and whether it could be saturated by non-linear effects.
+Our analytic results provide a stability criterion but shed no light on how exactly instability would develop and whether non-linear effects could saturate it.
 Such questions need to be addressed with numerical simulations.
 These indicate that rotationally supported self-gravitating disks are unstable in Newtonian gravity \citep{Hohl_1971}.
-They are generally thought to be stabilised by a massive surrounding DM halo \citep{Ostriker_Peebles_1973}.
+They are generally thought to be stabilized by a massive surrounding DM halo \citep{Ostriker_Peebles_1973}.
 In principle, this halo can grant an unlimited amount of stability to the disk depending on their relative masses.

 The situation is very different in MOND, where the modification to gravity can only endow disks with a limited amount of extra stability.
 This remains true for galaxies with arbitrarily low surface density, even though MOND has a very large effect on the dynamics of such systems.
 Equation \ref{Perturbation_g_QUMOND} gives a rough understanding of why this is the case.